tathey1/autogmm/README.md

-# pyclust
+# AutoGMM
-This repo reproduces the results in "Pyclust: Automatic Gaussian Mixture Modeling in Python"
+This repo reproduces the results in "AutoGMM: Automatic Gaussian Mixture Modeling in Python" (https://arxiv.org/abs/1909.02688)

-Directory:
-subset_experiments

-These scripts/files reproduce figures 1 and 2

-The csv files that start with "idxs_" are the random subsets of the datasets that were used in the experiments.

-All other csv files and images can be reproduced with the scripts

-First, run pyclust_subset_experiments.py, mclust_subset_experiments.r, and graspyclust_subset_experiments.py. \
-These will generate csv files with the results of each method.

-Then, run compare_experiments.py to plot the results.
+#Directories

-complete_experiments
+## complete_experiments

-There is a script for each clustering algorithm. \
-Each script reproduces the respective results for Table 2, the Appendix, \
-and in the case of the Drosophila data, Figure 3

-figure_4
+These files reproduce Table 2, Figures 1-3, and Figure 5.
+They run the clustering algorithms on the complete datasets.
+Instructions within

+##subset_experiments
+These files reproduce Figure 4.
+They run the clustering algorithms on the subsets of the data.
+Instructions within

+##option_runtimes

-These scripts reproduce figure 4
+These files reproduce Figure 6.

-The data directory contains the synthetic data used for this experiment (created by make_data.py)

-The experiments can be reproduced by running pyclust_runtime.py, graspyclust_runtime.py, and mclust_runtime.r. \
-These scripts save the runtime data then show_runtimes.py plots them.
+**brute_cluser_graspyclust.py** - implementation of graspyclust \
+**make_gmix.py** - script that was used to make data/synthetic.csv